Maidstone, Victoria

-The suburb predominantly consists of residential areas.
-Its former industrial uses largely continue today, although some parts have been converted to various types of housing.
-Today there is a large private golf club in the north-west corner with a small industrial zone in the centre.
+Maidstone is a largely residential suburb with pockets of light industrial and commercial land use.

 History

-Maidstone was established in 1858.
-It was given the name after the town of Maidstone in Kent, England.
+Maidstone was established in 1858 and named after the town of Maidstone in Kent, England, likely due to its proximity to Footscray, which is also named after a town in Kent (Foots Cray).

+Despite early industrial activity, the suburb did not attract much residential development due to the lack of a tram line until 1921.
+Following World War II, Maidstone began to experience a large influx of settlers.

 Maidstone was predominantly made up of period weatherboard, brick Art Deco and Californian Bungalow houses constructed between the 1920s and 1940s.
-Concrete houses built in the late 1940s to house the families of returned servicemen from World War II are also found.
-From the early 1990s many old factory sites in Maidstone have been turned into new housing estates comprising hundreds of houses and townhouses.
-Maidstone's recent development boost, good public transport availability and close proximity to the CBD has also seen the median house price escalate dramatically over the past 10 years.
+Concrete houses built in the late 1940s to house families of returned servicemen from World War II were also present.
+From the early 1990s, former factory sites in Maidstone were redeveloped into new residential estates comprising many houses and townhouses.
+The suburb's redevelopment, public transport availability, and proximity to the CBD saw its median house price grow substantially in the 2000s.